-An open-source Medical Physics python library with a focus on being a place to share, review, improve, and transparently learn off of each other’s code.
-It is inspired by the collaborative work of our physics peers in astronomy and their Astropy Project.
+PyMedPhys is an open-source Medical Physics python library built by an open community that values and prioritises code sharing, review, improvement, and learning from each other.
+It is inspired by the collaborative work of our physics peers in astronomy and the Astropy Project.
 PyMedPhys is available on PyPI and GitHub.

 PyMedPhys is currently within the